openstack/governance/goals/selected/consistent-and-secure-rbac.rst

    - Not intended for end users
    - *Forcibly reset the state of an instance*
    - *Forcibly deleting an application stack*
-   - *Setting the default volume type for a project*
    - *Making an image public to the entire deployment*
    - *Create physical provider networks*

-- Project Manager
-   - Denoted by someone with the ``manager`` role on a project
-   - Intended to be used by end users
-   - Slightly more privileged than regular project-members
-   - *Locking and unlocking an instance*
-   - *Setting the default volume type for a project*
-   - *Setting the default secret store for a project*

 - Project Member
    - Denoted by someone with the ``member`` role on a project